10 Iconic Movie Cars—And How Much They Cost in Real Life

 1977 Chevrolet Camaro

-There's nothing like a blockbuster summer action flick to give rise to car prices!
-One of the stars of the 2007 Transformers reboot is the '77 Camaro with bright yellow paint and evocative black stripes running the length of its body.
-The car will forever be known as "Bumblebee."
-With an original price tag of $4,233.00 and an average recent sale price of $12,012 USD, there has been just a modest 183 per cent increase, although to be fair the film is only 12-years-old.
-One would expect the value to only be going in one direction from here!
-Fun fact: the more recent movie Bumblebee, starring Hailee Steinfield, features not a muscle car Camaro but a yellow VW Beetle.
-And as we've learned above, that is an adorable ride rich in cinematic history and price increases!
+There’s nothing like a blockbuster summer movie to send classic car values soaring!
+One of the stars of the 2007 Transformers reboot is the ’77 Camaro with bright yellow paint and evocative black stripes running the length of its body.
+The car will forever be known as “Bumblebee.”
+With an original price tag of $4,233 and an average recent sale price of $12,000 USD, the ’77 Camaro has seen a modest 183% increase.
+Fun fact: 2018’s Bumblebee, starring Hailee Steinfeld and John Cena, features not a muscle car Camaro, but a yellow VW Beetle.
+And as we’ve learned above, that is an adorable ride rich in cinematic history—and price increases!

 1981 DeLorean DMC-12

-For people of a certain generation, it can be argued that there isn't a more iconic movie car than the 1981 DeLorean.
+For audiences of a certain generation, it can be argued that there isn’t a more iconic movie car than the 1981 DeLorean.
 The funky ride played a pivotal role in getting Michael J. Fox Back To The Future but you might be surprised to learn that on-screen success has done practically nothing to help lightning strike and electrify the price of the DeLorean.
-Maybe this is because the car originally cost an inflated $25,000 ($69,000 in today's dollar adjusted for inflation) or maybe because it simply wasn't a good enough or practical enough vehicle in the first place.
-Christopher Lloyd's little speedster is fetching only $32,378 USD in recent sales according to CompareTheMarket.com.
+Maybe this is because the car originally cost an inflated $25,000 ($69,000 in today’s dollar adjusted for inflation) or maybe because it simply wasn’t a practical enough vehicle in the first place.
+Christopher Lloyd’s little speedster is fetching only $32,400 USD in recent sales, according to CompareTheMarket.com.
 It is worth noting that special editions of the DeLorean DMC-12 either used in the movie or modified to look like the famous time machine can fetch a lot more on the open market today.

 1968 Ford Mustang GT 390 Fastback

-The Highland Green sports car driven around San Francisco by Steve McQueen's determined cop, Frank Bullitt, in the eponymous thriller has seen a 1,200 per cent price growth since its 1968 launch.
-Originally sold for $3,500 (a hair under $26,000 today), the Mustang GT390 now gets over $80k USD on the open market some 50 years later.
+The Highland Green sports car driven around San Francisco by Steve McQueen’s determined cop, Frank Bullitt, in the eponymous thriller has seen a 1,200% increase in value since its 1968 launch.
+Originally sold for $3,500 (a hair under $26,000 today), the Mustang GT390 now gets over $80k USD on the open market.
 Thanks to being a beloved Mustang model, Ford paid homage to the original Bullitt by introducing a new Mustang GT package featuring the Bullitt nameplate in 2001 and re-fired the Bullitt again in 2008-2009, reports CJ Pony Parts.

 1961 Ferrari 250 GT California Spyder